hefloryd/mtb-example-uphy/README.md

 - U-Phy Middleware (Advanced)
     - Device Design
     - Redefine Device I/O data using U-Phy Device Builder
-    - Regenerate description files (GSDML, EDS) and code using U-Phy Generator (upgen)
+    - Regenerate description files (GSDML, EDS, CSP+) and code using U-Phy Generator (upgen)

 **Note** : The runtime of U-Phy stack is limited to 2 hours.
 To obtain the full version, please contact your regional sales representative of Infineon Technologies AG.